CenterEdge/renovate-config/README.md

 - Configuration documention: https://docs.renovatebot.com/configuration-options
 - Presets documentation: https://docs.renovatebot.com/config-presets/
 - Run logs: https://app.renovatebot.com/dashboard#github/CenterEdge/
-- See any `renovate.json` in our repos for how to add a new Renovate configuration to a repo.
-Also repos with newly added renovate configs need to be added to github.com/settings/installations --> Integrations --> Applications --> Renovate Configure --> "Only Select Repositories"
+- See any `renovate.json` in our repos for how to add a new Renovate configuration to a repo
 - In general, the default `renovate.json` for any repo that is added to Renovate to should look something like this:
 ```json
 {